sead-lyft/manager-readme/README.md

 - Contribute hands-on to our products.

 ### What do I value?
 - I believe that code has value if it’s in production and helps people.
-While both of the below are very important, #1 is more important.
+While both of the below are very important, the first is more important.
-  1. Build the right thing
+  * Build the right thing
-  2. Build the thing right
+  * Build the thing right
 - Talent is important.
 But it is not enough.
 Hard work and grit is critical to success in anything you do in life.
 - I have a [bias toward action](http://leadwithgiantscoaching.com/the-number-trait-of-successful-people/).
 That doesn’t mean we shouldn’t plan and think things through before jumping in.
 It does mean that after a (short) while we should commit to a direction and act on it with a lot of intensity.
 - I believe in [lean startup principles](http://theleanstartup.com/) and [lightweight processes](https://medium.com/soluto-nashville/10-journey-team-best-practices-95b73cad75b).
 If we hire and develop talented and responsible people we only need a minimal amount of process.